 See How Dixie Fared After Failed Hip Replacement

-NZYMES NOTES: Thinking your dog has bad Hip troubles?
-To see how easily even the worst issues can be overcome, review this story of DIXIE, including VIDEO footage at page bottom.
-Her hip dysplasia was so bad, the breeder planned to put her down – until Keven came along and decided to rescue this beautiful dog, with desire to give her a “chance at a good life”.
-Recommended ‘hip surgery’ failed, making things worse.
-See Kevin’s words.
+Nzymes NOTE: Thinking your dog has bad Hip troubles?
+To see how even the worst issues can be overcome, review this story of DIXIE, with VIDEO footage at page bottom.
+Her dysplasia was so bad, the breeder planned to put her down, until Keven came along and decided to rescue Dixie, with desire to give her a “chance at a good life”.
+Recommended ‘hip surgery’ failed, making things worse – Until Nzymes® entered the picture.